-On the basis of transcript abundance, the root tip is indicated to be the main site of GA biosynthesis in the Arabidopsis root, while several GA2ox genes are expressed in the mature region of the root (Dugardeyn et al., 2008).
-Transcripts for a majority of GA-biosynthetic genes, including CPS are more abundant in the endodermis than other tissues, while GA20ox1 mRNA accumulates in the cortex.
-The indication that the endodermis may be a major site of GA biosynthesis is of particular interest given that functional studies revealed that this tissue is also the site of GA action (Ubeda-Tomas et al., 2009; Ubeda-Tomas et al., 2008).
-Furthermore, the accumulation of fluorescence in the endodermis when GA-fluorescein probes were applied to Arabidopsis roots suggests the existence of mechanisms to concentrate GAs within this tissue (Shani et al., 2013).
-Indeed, transcript for the NPF3 transporter, which was shown to transport the GA3 fluorescent probe as well as GA4 and other C19-GAs into Xenopus oocytes, accumulates to higher levels in the endodermis than in other tissues (Tal et al., 2015).
-Rizza et al. (2017) used a Fluorescence Resonance Energy Transfer (FRET) FRET-based, nuclear-targeted biosensor (nlsGPS1) to visualize and provide relative quantification of nuclear $GA_4$ levels within the Arabidopsis root.
-The output from the sensor indicated a gradient of bioactive GA concentration along the primary root axis increasing with distance from the QC and peaking in the elongation zone.
-In contrast to the results reported by Shani et al. (2013), this peak of GA concentration was observed not only in the endodermis, but also in the cortical and epidermal cells.
+Based on transcript abundance, the root tip was indicated to be the main site of GA biosynthesis in the Arabidopsis root, while several GA2ox genes were expressed in the mature region of the root (Dugardeyn et al., 2008).
+Transcripts for a majority of GAbiosynthetic genes, including CPS, are more abundant in the endodermis than other tissues, while GA20ox1 mRNA accumulates in the cortex.
+The indication that the endodermis may be a major site of GA biosynthesis is of particular interest given that functional studies revealed that this tissue is also the site of GA action (Ubeda-Tomas et al., 2008, 2009).
+Furthermore, the accumulation of fluorescence in the endodermis when GA-fluorescein probes were applied to Arabidopsis roots suggested the existence of mechanisms to concentrate GAs within this tissue (Shani et al., 2013).
+Indeed, the transcript for the NPF3 transporter, which was shown to transport the GA3 fluorescent probe as well as GA4 and other C19-GAs into Xenopus oocytes, accumulates to higher levels in the endodermis than in other tissues (Tal et al., 2015).
+Rizza et al. (2017) used a fluorescence resonance energy transfer (FRET)-based, nuclear-targeted biosensor (nlsGPS1) to visualise and provide relative quantification of nuclear GA4 levels within the Arabidopsis root.
+The output from the sensor indicated a gradient of bioactive GA concentration along the primary root axis increasing with distance from the QC and peaking in the EZ.
+In contrast with the results reported by Shani et al. (2013), this peak of GA concentration was observed not only in the endodermis, but also in the cortical and epidermal cells.